kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-01-eventing-troubleshooting.md

     kubectl -n {NAMESPACE} get subscriptions.eventing.kyma-project.io {NAME} -o yaml
     ```

-3. If there is a problem with the Subscription sink, you see a message that the sink is not a valid cluster local svc.
+    If the status of the Subscription informs you that the sink is not a valid cluster local svc, investigate the Subscription sink.
 Verify if the sink is a valid HTTP endpoint, for example: `test.test.svc.cluster.local`.

-4. Check if the event type defined in the Subscription is correctly formatted as specified in the [event names](../../05-technical-reference/evnt-01-event-names.md) guidelines.
+3. Check if the event type defined in the Subscription is correctly formatted as specified in the [event names](../../05-technical-reference/evnt-01-event-names.md) guidelines.
    Also, check if the event type is using the correct `eventTypePrefix`.
 The event type must start with the `eventTypePrefix`.
 Run the following command to get the configured `eventTypePrefix` in Eventing Services:

     ```bash